Fresh on Mondays

 4. Perhaps add some photos of happy memories for the same reason as above, and also to add warmth to the center of our home.

-5. Leave the rest of the space free for both of us to install our personal printed ads.
+5. Leave the rest of the space free for both of us to hang personal ads.

 Your ad here